bloominstituteoftechnology/Intro-Python-II/README.md

 ## Goals

-*   Put your Python basics into practice by implementing a text adventure game
+*   Put your Python basics into practice by implementing a text adventure game.

-*   Practice writing code that conforms to a specification
+*   Practice writing code that conforms to a specification.

 ## MVP

 ### Day 1 MVP

 *   Create the REPL command parser in `adv.py` which allows the player to move to rooms in the four cardinal directions.
-*   Fill out Player and Room classes in `player.py` and `room.py`
+*   Fill out Player and Room classes in `player.py` and `room.py`.

 ### Day 2 MVP

-*   Make rooms able to hold multiple items
+*   Make rooms able to hold multiple items.
-*   Make the player able to carry multiple items
+*   Make the player able to carry multiple items.
-*   Add items to the game that the user can carry around
+*   Add items to the game that the user can carry around.
-*   Add `get [ITEM_NAME]` and `drop [ITEM_NAME]` commands to the parser
+*   Add `get [ITEM_NAME]` and `drop [ITEM_NAME]` commands to the parser.

 ## Specification

 The `/src` directory contains the files `adv.py`, which is where the main logic for the game should live, `room.py`, which will contain the definition of the Room class, and `player.py`, which will contain the definition of the Player class.

-*   Add a REPL parser to `adv.py` that accepts directional commands to move the player
+*   Add a REPL parser to `adv.py` that accepts directional commands to move the player.
-    *   After each move, the REPL should print the name and description of the player's current room
+    *   After each move, the REPL should print the name and description of the player's current room.
-    *   Valid commands are `n`, `s`, `e` and `w` which move the player North, South, East or West
+    *   Valid commands are `n`, `s`, `e` and `w` which move the player North, South, East or West.
     *   The parser should print an error if the player tries to move where there is no room.

 *   Put the Room class in `room.py` based on what you see in `adv.py`.